 Drain and leave aside to dry and cool down.
 I find that spreading them on a flat surface like baking trays or chopping boards makes the process a lot quicker.

-Divide the potatoes into resealable freezer bags, add 1 tablespoon of olive oil to each and, if you like, season with your favourite spices (I like to add sweet paprika and cayenne pepper to make spicy chips).
+Divide the potatoes into resealable freezer bags (affiliate link), add 1 tablespoon of olive oil to each and, if you like, season with your favourite spices (I like to add sweet paprika and cayenne pepper to make spicy chips).

 As you can see below, I like to freeze two portions of homemade chips in each bag as it’s just the two of us here but you can freeze more depending on how big your family is.